Are you just starting out in project management? There are so many books out there. How do you know where to start?

 A nicely put together, beautiful book that also covers soft skills that you need to be effective as a project manager.
 Whether you work in digital or not, this is a good read that covers all the basics and then some.
 However, it is particularly applicable to project managers in a digital, web, software, design, and agency environment.
 Agile techniques are also covered.

 Read my review of Project Management for Humans here.

-Shortcuts to Success: Project Management in the World (2nd ed) by Elizabeth Harrin
+(2nd ed) by Elizabeth Harrin

 Yes, this my book!
 I wrote it because it was the book I wish I had when I started managing projects.